jekyll/jekyll/site/docs/plugins.md

 - [pluralize](https://github.com/bdesham/pluralize): Easily combine a number and a word into a gramatically-correct amount like “1 minute” or “2 minute**s**”.
 - [reading_time](https://github.com/bdesham/reading_time): Count words and estimate reading time for a piece of text, ignoring HTML elements that are unlikely to contain running text.
 - [Table of Content Generator](https://github.com/dafi/jekyll-toc-generator): Generate the HTML code containing a table of content (TOC), the TOC can be customized in many way, for example you can decide which pages can be without TOC.
+- [jekyll-humanize](https://github.com/23maverick23/jekyll-humanize): This is a port of the Django app humanize which adds a "human touch" to data.
+Each method represents a Fluid type filter that can be used in your Jekyll site templates.
+Given that Jekyll produces static sites, some of the original methods do not make logical sense to port (e.g. naturaltime).

 #### Tags